DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.7.3 Whitelisting/blacklisting
     - Method used to control which applications run and which applications can’t is allow list and deny list (AKA whitelists and blacklists)
-    - **Allow list**:: identifies a list of apps authorized to run on a system and blocks all other apps
+    - 🎱**Allow list (Whitelist)**:: identifies a list of apps authorized to run on a system and blocks all other apps
-    - **Deny list**: identifies a list of apps that are not authorized to run on a system
+    - 🎱**Deny list (Blacklist)**: identifies a list of apps that are not authorized to run on a system.
+The blacklisting approach to application control allows users to install any software they wish except for packages specifically identified by the administrator as prohibited.
+This would be an appropriate approach in a scenario where users should be able to install any non malicious software they wish to use.
     - Allow and deny lists use for applications help to prevent malware infections
     - Important to note: a system would only use one list, either allow or deny
     - Apple iOS running on iPhones/iPads is an example of an extreme version of an allow list; users are only able to install apps from the App Store